op-developer/Identity-Service-Broker-API/README.md

 We provide an optional OpenId federation metadata endpoint containing the Entity Statement of the ISB.
 The metadata provided by this endpoint should not be automatically relied on by the SP, but should be manually reviewed.
 The endpoint for production use is `https://isb.op.fi/.well-known/openid-federation`.
 For testing please use the sandbox endpoint `https://isb-test.op.fi/.well-known/openid-federation`.

 The payload is a base64 encoded and signed JSON web token and contains e.g. the URI of the signed JWKS endpoint.
 The key used for signing is the JWKS signing key.
+Content-Type of the HTTP response is `application/entity-statement+jwt`.

 OP will inform the Service Providers when the metadata is updated.